varyonic/activeadmin-rails/README.md

+# Active Admin for Rails Developers

+[Active Admin](https://www.activeadmin.org) is a Ruby on Rails framework for creating elegant backends for website administration.

-This is a fork of the original Active Admin project starting with v1.3.1 and abandoning v2.0.0.alpha started one year earlier.
+This is a significant fork of the original Active Admin project starting in 2018 with v1.3.1 and abandoning v2.0.0.alpha started one year earlier.

-Google 'why fork open source' for relevant articles.
+This fork aims to make it simpler and more Rails-like without dropping the rich functionality that made Active Admin a leading choice for a decade.
+See [CHANGELOG] for more details.

-# Active Admin
+Active Admin is open source software, [free as in puppy].

-[Active Admin](https://www.activeadmin.info) is a Ruby on Rails framework for creating elegant backends for website administration.
+As of writing this software is in production with at least one mid-size business, but Varyonic has no plans to provide commercial support - let us know if you do.

 [![Version         ][rubygems_badge]][rubygems]
 [![Github Actions  ][actions_badge]][actions]